 Sadly, Squire was a chronic sufferer from tuberculosis of the lungs and had heart valve problems.
 His health began to decline just five days before Christmas 1920.
 He fought the illness for a month, but died at the age of 72 on Jan.
 28, 1920.
 His remains were placed into eternal repose in the Percy church burying ground, today known as Fairview Cemetery.
 The funeral was officiated by a distant step-cousin, Rev. David Ewing Minerd, the famed "Blacksmith Preacher" of Fayette County.

 Diana survived her husband by 13 years and began receiving his military pension.
 [Widow App. #1.153.949 - Cert. # 887.998] She appears to have furnished the federal government with a photographic copy of their marriage certificate as proof that they had been legally married.
 She continued to live with her daughter in Mt.
-Braddock near Uniontown.
+Braddock.
 She endured the death of her son Albert in about 1928.

 At the age of 83, Dianna suffered a cerebral hemorrhage and died four days later on Oct.
 25, 1933.
 Violet Bryner of 23 Dunlap Street in Uniontown was the informant for the death certificate.
 Interment was in Percy Cemetery near Uniontown, with the funeral service held at the Percy Methodist Protestant Church, officiated by Rev. William S. Hamilton and Rev. Minerd.
 An obituary in the Uniontown Daily News Standard reported that her survivors included 25 grandchildren, 69 great-grandchildren and three great-great grandchildren.